 Using This Site for Your Study Abroad Research

-CollegesInfo.org is built for Karnataka students navigating education decisions — whether that's a Karnataka college or a foreign university.
+CollegesInfo.org is built for Karnataka students making education decisions — whether that's a Karnataka college or a foreign university.
 This study abroad section covers each major country and stream in separate detailed guides:

 - MBBS Abroad for Karnataka Students — NMC-approved countries, fees, NExT eligibility